 Q. I don’t have a lot of time to do this, how much time does it require?

 A. This is again all up to you.
 When you sign up I will ask you what your goals are.
 Whether you just want the discount, earn a little extra spending money or make this a full time job.
 If you just want the discount, hardly anytime at all, only the time it takes you to place an order.
 If you want to do this part-time and earn a little money then several hours a week.
 Remember it is up to you and it can be worked around your family’s schedule.
 You can put in as much or as little time as you want to.
 This is YOUR business.

 Q. I am not creative and could never come up with ideas like you.
 How do you come up with your ideas?

 A. Stampin’ Up! has project ideas online for demonstrators including class ideas.
-They also publish a quarterly magazine and we receive a weekly email newsletter full of ideas.
+They also send a weekly email newsletter full of ideas.
 And like everyone else I scope out Pinterest and other places where I can see ideas then take bits and pieces to make them my own.
 I also love to just sit and play you never know what you can come up with!